 North Cascades National Park Backpacking

 From the Sauk, we’ll head to the vast wilderness of North Cascades National Park for backpacking and the community service portion of our trip.
-After a day of volunteer trail work with Park Rangers, we’ll load up our packs and head into the North Cascades backcountry for an exciting six-day trek.
-Every day will be a stunning adventure as we hike from unspoiled lowland forests to high alpine country where pristine lakes, glaciers and snow-capped mountains abound.
+After a day of rest and preparation, we’ll load up our packs and head into the North Cascades backcountry for an exciting six-day trek.
+Every day will be a stunning adventure as we hike from unspoiled lowland forests to high alpine country where pristine lakes, glaciers, and snow-capped mountains abound.
 We’ll emerge from our “capstone” backcountry trek feeling triumphant as we make our way west towards the coast.

-Sea Kayaking the San Juan Islands & Seattle
+Sea Kayaking and Community Service in the San Juan Islands & Seattle

 Please see our General FAQ page for many more frequently asked questions and answers!